IPGP/rinexmod/README.md

                         position and DOMES information (needs also -sti option) -r RELATIVE, --relative RELATIVE
                         Reconstruct files relative subfolders.
-You have to indicate the common parent folder, that will be replaced with the output folder
+You have to indicate the common parent folder, which will be replaced with the output folder
   -nh, --no_hatanaka    Skip high-level RINEX-specific Hatanaka compression
                         (performed per default).
 See also -c 'none'